 Also, in fall 2008, the center began to host a Trinity faculty reading project titled "historical media" that has brought outside scholars to campus to speak to faculty gatherings and classes.
 The center is planning to sponsor a conference for this project in fall 2010.

 During AY2009-10, the center launched a Trinity faculty lecture series (fall 2009) and spring 2010 lecture series on world cities including Tokyo, Jakarta, Rio de Janerio, San Juan, Shanghai, and others. see photos.
+In fall 2011, the faculty lecture series was combined with the student lecture series, and called, "Global Vantage Point Lecture Series."

 Through this variety of initiatives, the center strives to stimulate and sustain broader faculty interest and participation in urban and global research that can also enrich and extend their teaching and curricular connections to Hartford and other world cities.